Opportunities in Research and Creative Arts at CCNY

 Choice of Mentor:

-Applicants should identify and develop a proposal with a member of the full-time faculty at City College.
+Applicants should identify and develop a proposal with a full-time faculty member at City College.

 Eligibility:

-Review of applications will start on March 15, 2024 and will continue until positions are filled
+Review of applications will start on March 15, 2025, and continue until positions are filled.

 Required information: